mrverrall/go-row/README.md

 ## Connecting to your Rower and Game
 While go-row is running select 'connect' from the main PM5 menu, connection is then automatic.

-Once connected to a PM5 go-row will advertise the cycle and running services over bluetooth.
+Once connected to a PM5 go-row will advertise the cycle and running services.
 Within your game/app select the 'go-row' device.

 Row!